OzetteTech/cytoverse-bioc-2023/README.md

 # Workshop outlines

 [This website](https://cdn.ozetteai.com/cytoverse-bioc-2023/index.html) contains training materials that will be presented at a workshop at [Bioc2023](https://bioc2023.bioconductor.org/schedule/), on August 2nd.
+During Bioc2023, you can launch an instance of rstudio server containing these materials by navigating to workshop.bioconductor.org.
 If you couldn't attend the conference, don't worry, as we'll add links to videos of the workshop.
 You may also explore these training materials at your own pace.

 ## Learning goals